sghall/react-vertex/README.md

 Hooks-based WebGL Library for React

-**This library is experimental.**
+**This library is experimental.
+Use at your own risk.**

-I'm working on this in my spare time.
+I'm working on this in my spare time as a way to try out hooks and learn more about WebGL.
 It's unlikely to be stable until late 2019.
-Use it at your own risk.
-There's still a lot of hard-coded WebGL parameters and it lacks some key features like events.
+There's still some hard-coded WebGL parameters and it lacks some key features like events.
 The materials are a WIP.
-If you've got some WebGL/GLSL chops or experience with 3D engines and want to collaborate drop a line in the issues.
+If you have some WebGL/GLSL chops or experience with 3D engines and want to collaborate, drop a line in the issues.

 ### What's in the box?
 - Scene renderer using React Reconciler
 - Scene graph which handles matrix multiplication
-- Basic lighting system (only simple point lights so far)
+- Basic lighting system (only point lights so far)
 - Orbit camera and controls
 - Hooks for geometries and materials
 - Data Gui like dev controls and scene helpers